srobo/website/_posts/2022-01-21-meet-the-team-tom-wheal.md

 description: We catch up with volunteer Tom Wheal.
 ---

 This week we’ll be catching up with Tom, who is now an Electronics Consultant.
-Tom competed in SR2014 and SR2015 as a part of team CLY from Peter Symonds College and is now a volunteer.
+Tom competed in SR2014 and SR2015 as a part of team PSC from Peter Symonds College and is now a volunteer.

 {% include figure.html
            class="right"